troessner/articles/draft-how-does-mutant-work.markdown

 end
 ```

 Ok, nice and easy.
-First we'll set the configuration to our defaults, then we're parsing the cli arguments and overwrite our default configuration based on this.
+First we'll set the configuration to our defaults, then we're parsing the CLI arguments and overwrite our default configuration based on this.

 What does the default configuration look like?